menicgiulia/NetMedPy/README.md

 - Download the environment.yml and navigate to the directory of your local/remote machine where the file is located.

-- Create a new conda environment with the environment.yml:
+- Create a new conda environment with the `environment.yml` file:

       conda env create -f environment.yml

-- Activate your conda :
+- Activate your new conda environment:

       conda activate netmedpy_test